 Many English graduates and faculty are respected authors, poets and playwrights.

 YHC professors work closely to mentor you in the writing process and help answer questions about staying true to yourself as a writer or even how to get started.
 You will have the opportunity to publish your own creative work in the College's literary magazine, The Corn Creek Review.
 An English Majors Organization (EMO) sponsors professionalization workshops and gives you opportunities to share your love of literature with others.
 Our Visiting Writers series enables you to discuss literary works with the authors directly.

-With a major in English, you will be thoroughly prepared for graduate study needed to pursue careers in college teaching or creative writing.
-Your skills are also relevant to professions such as:
+With a major in English, you will be thoroughly prepared for graduate study and well equipped to pursue a broad spectrum of careers such as:

 • Library science

 Students are able to add on initial certification while completing a bachelor's degree in English.
 In addition to the degree with certification program, a post-baccalaureate program is available for those already holding a bachelor's-level degree to pursue a certification area in English.
 These certifications may be completed in three semesters.
 Find out more about the Teacher Preparation Program at YHC.

 Questions?
 Contact Associate Professor of English and English Department Chair Dr. Amanda Lawrence.